-- a. to provide a disciplined format in which to analyse the quality and reliability of investment decisions being made for the investments made by the Company; - b. to monitor the performance of the Company's portfolio of investments and the markets in which the Company has investments; - c. to make recommendations to the Board in relation to investment strategies and guidelines, as required; - d. to monitor investment performance against agreed targets including a review of investment proposals and strategies; - e. to receive risk management assessments and monitor treatments of the identified risks; - f. to appoint, where appropriate, independent advisers and consultants; and - g. to assess/determine and provide asset valuations to the Board.
+- a. to provide a disciplined format in which to analyse the quality and reliability of investment decisions being made for the investments made by the Company; - b. to monitor the performance of the Company's portfolio of investments and the markets in which the Company has investments; - c. to make recommendations to the Board in relation to investments strategies, as required; - d. to monitor investment performance against agreed targets including a review of investments proposals and strategies; - e. to receive risk management assessments and monitor treatments of the identified risks; - f. to appoint, where appropriate, independent advisers and consultants; and - g. assess/determine and provide asset valuations to the Board.